Historic Accounts of Rhododendron and Azalea Poisoning

 Recipe #2 for Rhododendron Poisoning in Goats

 Directory of Contents for Henning's Rhododendron & Azalea Pages

 Compatibility & Webmaster information: These pages were created in Adobe GoLive, Adobe DreamWeaver, and BBEdit by .
-They have been successfully tested on Mac or Windows computers, ipads, ipods, & iphones and with various browsers including Camino, Chrome, Firefox, Internet Explorer, Netscape, OmniWeb, Opera, & Safari.
+They have been successfully tested on Mac and Windows computers, ipads, ipods, & iphones and with various browsers including Camino, Chrome, Firefox, Internet Explorer, Netscape, OmniWeb, Opera, & Safari.
 They have also passed the internet standards of the W3C validator tests.
 They are now translated into over 60 other languages by Google.
 Please report any problems to .
 [Article in Kutztown Patriot about American Rhododendron Society Award.]